With summer winding down in Carpentersville, now is a great time to get a head start on air conditioner maintenance.

 Remove the blower door and vacuum up dust.

-Then take a look at your air conditioner’s drain line—it’s a pliable plastic tube.
-If it’s moldy, you can freshen it by flowing watered-down bleach through the tube to clean the line.
-Or you can replace the tube.
+Then inspect your air conditioner’s drain line—it’s a supple plastic tube.
+If it’s scummy, you can freshen it by flowing watered-down bleach through the tube to flush the line.
+Or you can get a new tube.

 Wash the drain port using a small, round paintbrush.
 Connect the drain tube and restore power.